-The bill establishes that no individual who is unlawfully present in the United States shall be eligible to receive any state or local public benefits, with the exception of those mandated by federal law under 8 U.S.C.
-1621(b).
-It requires individuals aged 18 and older applying for public benefits to provide proof of citizenship or lawful presence, which must include documentary evidence recognized by the division of motor vehicles or federal documentation confirming lawful presence.
-Additionally, state and local agencies are mandated to verify the lawful presence of applicants through the systematic alien verification for entitlements program operated by the Department of Homeland Security.
+The bill establishes that no alien unlawfully present in the United States shall receive any state or local public benefits, with exceptions only for benefits mandated by federal law.
+It requires individuals aged 18 and older applying for public benefits to provide proof of citizenship or lawful presence, which must include specific documentary evidence recognized by the division of motor vehicles.
+Additionally, state and local agencies are mandated to verify the lawful presence of aliens before providing any public benefits, utilizing the systematic alien verification for entitlements program operated by the Department of Homeland Security.
+The bill also clarifies definitions related to lawful presence and public benefits, explicitly stating that unlawfully present aliens are ineligible for reduced tuition and fees at postsecondary educational institutions.

 Statutes affected: As introduced: 76-731a, 22-2802